-If you do not exchange your old notes in the exchange offer, you will continue to be subject to restrictions on transfer on your old notes.
-We did not register the old notes under the federal or any state securities laws, and we do not intend to register them following the exchange offer.
+Holders of old notes that fail to exchange their notes may be unable to resell their notes.

+We did not register the old notes under the federal or any state securities laws, nor do we intend to register them following the exchange offer.
 As a result, the old notes may only be transferred in limited circumstances under the securities laws.
-In addition, to the extent initial notes are tendered and accepted in the exchange offer, the trading market, if any, for the old notes would be adversely affected.
-As a result, after the exchange offer, you may have difficulty selling your old notes.
+If the holders of old notes do not exchange their notes in the exchange offer, they lose their right to have the old notes registered under the federal securities laws, subject to certain limitations.
+As a result, a holder of old notes after the exchange offer may be unable to sell their notes.